 - The third article said a huihuinga (congress) would meet in autumn each year to make laws and decisions.

-- The fourth article said a copy of this declaration would be send to the king of England and asked him to be a parent of the infant state.
+- The fourth article said a copy of this declaration would be sent to the king of England and asked him to be a parent of the infant state.

 After the declaration

 The declaration was sent to King William IV and was recognised by Britain.

 Other chiefs signed the declaration up until 1839.
-In 1840 the Treaty of Waitangi was signed and New Zealand became a colony of Britain.
+In 1840 Te Tiriti o Waitangi was signed and New Zealand became part of the British colony of New South Wales.